Glossary of Acronyms

 BTIM (Beginning Teacher Induction Mentoring program)

-BTIM programs are designed to increase retention of beginning teachers.
+Programs designed to increase retention of beginning teachers.
 Under the Texas Education Code, public school districts and open enrollment charter schools may assign a qualified mentor teacher to each classroom teacher who has less than two years of teaching experience in a subject area or grade level.

 CCSSO (Council of Chief State School Officers)

-The Council of Chief State School Officers is a nonpartisan, nationwide, nonprofit organization of public officials who head departments of elementary and secondary education in the states, the District of Columbia, the Department of Defense Education Activity, and five U.S. extra-state jurisdictions.
+A nonpartisan, nationwide, nonprofit organization of public officials who head departments of elementary and secondary education in the states, the District of Columbia, the Department of Defense Education Activity, and five U.S. extra-state jurisdictions.

 CIRCLE (Center for Improving the Readiness of Children for Reading and Education)

 A center actively involved in numerous research, community programs and training activities designed to promote quality learning environments for young children.
 It is located at The University of Texas Health Science Center at Houston (UTHSC-H).